ardalana/handyScripts/README.md

 # handyScripts

-A collection of smaller scripts used for quick analyses
+A collection of smaller scripts often used for quick common analyses